- Q: What are the Farm Products and Commodity Handler Programs?

 Unprocessed industrial hemp seed purchased for resale or processing will fall under the commodity hander license, while the rest of the industrial hemp plant would fall under the farm products license.

-No, licensure as a farm products small volume dealer will allow you purchase both farm products and commodities.
+No, licensure as a farm product small-volume dealer will allow you to purchase both farm products and commodities.

 No, a commodity handler may purchase farm products under a commodity handler license without having to obtain an additional license or bond.

-• Any person engaged in soliciting or negotiating sales of farm products or commodity between the vendor and purchaser respectively;
+- Any person engaged in soliciting or negotiating sales of farm products or commodities between the vendor and purchaser respectively;

 A Dealer or Commodity Handler does not include: